djalbat/reaction-with-style/README.md

 Now you are free to use the `Link` component in the usual way.

 Note that expression interpolation is supported.
-For example, here variables for colours and a breakpoint have been substituted into the template literal.
+For example, here colour and breakpoint variables have been used.
-Functions are also supported.
-If a function is encountered, it is executed and its return valued is utilised.

 To learn more about template literals in general and expression interpolation in particular, see the relevant [MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).